Chocolate Mole Chili?! You better believe it!

 3

-Add your beef and any juices that accumulated on the plate, tomatoes, coffee, cocoa powder and bay leafs.
+Add your beef and any juices that accumulated on the plate, tomatoes, coffee, cocoa powder and bay leaves.
 Bring to simmer, cover, reduce to low (be sure to maintain a gentle simmer) and allow to cook for 45 minutes to an hour.
 Cook longer if you have the time; I try to cook it at least for 1.5 hours.

 4